eda-ricercatore/gulyas-scripts/notes/python.md

 + decorators
-	- A decorator is a function that wraps another function (i.e., inner function) or class, so that the behavior of the wrapped function/class object is modified/improved;
+	- A decorator is a function that wraps another function (i.e., inner function) or class, so that the behavior of the wrapped function/class object is modified/improved
-		they are denoted by prefixing the symbol "**@**" to a token;
-		we can apply multiple decorators to a function/class definition
 		\cite[Chapter 6, section on "Functions as Objects and Closures," pp. 100-101]{Beazley2009}.
+	- Denote a decrorator by prefixing the symbol "**@**" to a token
+		\cite[Chapter 6, section on "Functions as Objects and Closures," pp. 101]{Beazley2009}.
+	- We can apply multiple decorators to a function/class definition, each of which is provided on a single line
+		\cite[Chapter 6, section on "Functions as Objects and Closures," pp. 101]{Beazley2009}.
+	- A decorator for a class shall return a class object, instead of another type of object
+		\cite[Chapter 6, section on "Functions as Objects and Closures," pp. 101]{Beazley2009}.
+	- There may be unexpected/strange interactions between decorators and aspects of functions, such as \cite[Chapter 6, section on "Functions as Objects and Closures," pp. 101]{Beazley2009}:
+		* recursion
+		* documentation strings
+		function attributes
 + generators
 + coroutines